Dragod/sddocs/docs/README.md

 In order to be able to clone any repository, you need to setup a SSH key on youre Machine:

 1. Run git bash
-2. Run the commnand: eval "$(ssh-agent -s)" in the command line to enable ssh (Windows machine)
+2. Run the commnand: eval "$(ssh-agent -s)" in the command line to enable ssh (Windows machine, sometimes you don't need to run this command, just go to next step)
 3. Run the command: ssh-keygen -t rsa -b 4096 -C "your_email@example.com", a ssh key will be crated
 4. Now search for the folder: c\user\whatevername\.ssh and find the file id_rsa.pub
 5. Open that file with Word Pad and copy the content.